 Chemistry research at HIMS entails the synergistic combination and concerted expertise of four well-established research themes: Analytical-Chemistry, Computational-Chemistry, Molecular-Photonics and Sustainable-Chemistry.
 All themes have a strong base in fundamental research, providing a starting point for multidisciplinary projects.
 HIMS researchers join in computing, understanding, implementing, demonstrating and validating molecular solutions to the important problems facing society today.

 HIMS aims to educate and groom excellent young researchers performing PhD research at the institute.
-HIMS staff also passionately contributes to education of bachelor and master students within as well as outside the chemistry domain.
+HIMS staff also passionately contributes to the education of bachelor and master students within as well as outside the chemistry domain.
 Together with the VU Amsterdam, HIMS maintains a broad BSc program in chemistry, and specialized MSc tracks in Molecular Sciences, and Analytical Sciences.

 Knowledge transfer to industry and society is in the DNA of HIMS.
 In our valorisation efforts we are always looking for partnerships with industry or other research institutes to identify research questions that matter, transfer our knowledge and turn innovative ideas into reality.